pzanna/Ziggy/docs/words.md

 ## Output

-Prints the total number of words saved to the output file.
+Saves the word list and prints the total number of words saved to the output file.